gonicus/fts/README.rst

 What is FTS?
 ^^^^^^^^^^^^

 FTS is a TFTP supplicant package.
-It uses a FUSE in conjunction to your ordinary TFTP service (like atftpd, tftpd, etc.) in order to provide dynamically generated start configurations for certain MAC addresses.
+It uses a FUSE filesystem in conjunction to your ordinary TFTP service (like atftpd, tftpd, etc.) in order to provide dynamically generated start configurations for certain MAC addresses.